U3B5HMD/hackmud/HACKING_GUIDE.md

 ## How to Find Tier 1 Corporations in a Sector

+Tier 2 corporations exist in `FULLSEC` sectors.
 Look for scripts that end in `.public`.
 Those are most likely going to be corporations.
+Keep in mind that `FULLSEC` scripts are safe to run and can't damage your system.

 ## How to Find Tier 2 Corporations in a Sector

-Tier2 corporations exist in `HIGHSEC` or `MIDSEC` sectors.
-Look for scripts that end in `.members`, `.members_only` or `.members_access`.
+Tier 2 corporations exist in `HIGHSEC` or `MIDSEC` sectors.
+Look for scripts that end in `.members`, `members_only`, `member_access`, or `memberlogin`.
 Those are most likely going to be corporations.
 Keep in mind that `MIDSEC` scripts are capable of stealing GC.

 ## How to Find Tier 3 Corporations in a Sector